Self-publishing is hot right now.

 At 99Designs, you can pick from a selection of custom-designed covers to find the perfect one for your book.
 Start by filling out a questionnaire so designers can get an idea of what you’re looking for.
 Designers submit their ideas, and after a few rounds of feedback, you pick the winner.

 Packages start at $299, with more expensive packages guaranteeing more designs to choose from and more expert designers.
+You can also choose the “hire a designer” option to work with a designer of your choosing directly; estimated pricing starts at $249 and runs to $699.

 18. DIY Book Covers